AltropInc/alt/doc/script/ControlFlow.md

 Each element in the pattern represents an element in the tuple type.
 The tuple elements can be named by the expression "=> <name>".

-The type of the result is the same tyoe of control_expression if the type of the control_expression is a non-composite type.
+The type of the result is the same type of control_expression if the type of the control_expression is a non-composite type.
 For instance:

 ```altscript